-When you view a show, Set List Maker offers several layouts for different performance or rehearsal situations.
+When you view a show or smart list, Set List Maker offers several layouts for different performance or rehearsal situations.
 You can customize any layout, or create your own, but here are some basic functions common to all of them:

-- When you select a show from the Shows list, you will see the layouts that match your device's screen size and orientation.
+- When you navigate to a show or a smart list, you will see the layouts that match your current window size and orientation.
 You can select a layout to view the show, or rotate your device to see the layouts that match the other orientation.

 - Layouts can include a song list, buttons and fields for the selected song, or both.
 If the layout includes a song list, you can tap a song in the list to select that song.
 You can also swipe horizontally anywhere outside of the list to select the next or previous song in the set list.

 - To use a different layout, tap the back button in the top left corner of the screen, then select another layout from the list.
 You can also cycle through your layouts using a remote control action.

 - If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a show, the layout will automatically change to the last layout used in that window size and orientation.